wardbradt/go-ethereum/MEV_spec_v0_2.md

 #### JSON RPC

 Node `MUST` provide a way of exposing a JSON RPC endpoint accepting `eth_sendBundle` calls (specified [here](MEV_spec_RPC_v0_2.md)).
-Such endpoint `SHOULD` only be accepting calls from `MEV-relay` but there is no requirement to restrict it through the node source code as it can be done on the infrastructure level.
+Such endpoint `SHOULD` only be accepting calls from the `relay` but there is no requirement to restrict it through the node source code as it can be done on the infrastructure level.

 #### WebSockets

-Node `MUST` be able to connect to a relay WebSocket endpoint provided as a configuration option named `RelayWSURL` using an authentication key and maintain an open connection.
+Node `MUST` be able to connect to the relay WebSocket endpoint provided as a configuration option named `RelayWSURL` using an authentication key and maintain an open connection.
 Authentication key `MUST` be provided with the key security in mind.

 ### Bundle eligibility